muratk3n/thirdwave/en/tweets/2019/week41.md

 ---

-Good to see even some Dem centrists being alarmed by the situation.
+Seeing even some Dem centrists are now alarmed by the situation.

 *2019-10-9 21:22:56*